Mazar-i-Sharif

+Mazar-i-Sharif is home to the Mausoleum of Imam Ali.
+The city has long been a tourist destination because of its famous shrines as well as the Islamic and Hellenistic archeological sites.
+The city is also home to the Mawlana Jalaluddin Mohammad Balkhi International Airport and Balkh University.
+It is linked by a road network with Hairatan to the north, Kunduz to the east, Aybak to the southeast, Bamyan to the south, and Sheberghan to the west.
+It is about 55 km to the south from the Afghanistan–Uzbekistan border.
+The ancient city of Balkh is about 25 km slightly to the northwest of Mazar-i-Sharif.

-The region around Mazar-i-Sharif has been historically part of Greater Khorasan and was controlled by the Tahirids followed by the Saffarids, Samanids, Ghaznavids, Ghurids (GhaderDiwane), Ilkhanids, Timurids, and Khanate of Bukhara until 1751 when it became part of the Durrani Empire (although under autonomous emirs).
-Eventually the city passed to a few local rulers before becoming part of Afghanistan in 1849.
+The region around Mazar-i-Sharif has been historically part of Greater Khorasan and was controlled by the Tahirids followed by the Saffarids, Samanids, Ghaznavids, Ghurids, Ilkhanids, Timurids, and Khanate of Bukhara until 1751 when it became part of the Durrani Empire.

-Mazar-i-Sharif is the regional hub of northern Afghanistan, located in close proximity to both Uzbekistan and Tajikistan.
-It is also home to an international airport.
+Mazar-i-Sharif is the regional hub of northern Afghanistan, located in close proximity to Termez in Uzbekistan and the Khatlon Region of Tajikistan.
 It has the highest percentage of built-up land (91%) of all the Afghan provincial capitals, and it has additional built-up area extending beyond the municipal boundary but forming a part of the larger urban area.
 It is also the lowest-lying major city in the country, about 357 m above sea level.
-The city was spared the devastation that occurred in the country's other large cities during the Soviet–Afghan War and subsequent civil war, and was long regarded as one of the safest cities in the country.
+Although the city was mostly spared from the devastation that occurred in Afghanistan's other major cities during the Soviet–Afghan War and subsequent civil war, it was regarded in 2020 as one of the dangerous cities in the country.

-On 14 August 2021, Mazar-i-Sharif was seized by Taliban fighters, becoming the twenty-fifth provincial capital to be captured by the Taliban as part of the wider 2021 Taliban offensive.
+On 14 August 2021, Mazar-i-Sharif was seized by Taliban fighters, becoming the 25th provincial capital to be captured by the Taliban as part of the wider 2021 Taliban offensive.

-Mazar Sharif is considered a smaller city in Afghanistan's city hierarchy, with a population of between 177,000 and 180,000 inhabitants.